Mixture of Inverse Gaussians for Hemodynamic Transport (MIGHT) in Multiple-Input Multiple-Output Vascular Networks: Introduction

+Compared to the conference version~\cite{Jakumeit2025a} of this paper, the proposed model goes beyond the modeling of \acp{VN} with a single flow inlet and outlet and a single \ac{Tx}-\ac{Rx} pair, and captures the signaling molecule dynamics in \acp{VN} of arbitrary size and complexity with multiple flow inlets and outlets (Flow-\ac{MIMO}-\acp{VN}).
+Moreover, while the model in~\cite{Jakumeit2025a} only allowed for the \ac{Tx} to be located at the network inlet and the \ac{Rx} to be in the network outlet pipe, the proposed model allows for an arbitrary number of \acp{Tx} and \acp{Rx} at \textit{arbitrary locations} in the \ac{MIMO}-\ac{VN}.
+Additionally, compared to \cite{Jakumeit2025a}, we describe the proposed methods for the reduction of \acp{VN} and the representative \ac{VN} estimation based on the received signal in more detail, and propose additional metrics for quantifying the importance of different \ac{VN} regions.

-The remainder of this paper is structured as follows: Section~\ref{sec:SystemModel} introduces the system model, forming the basis for the derivation and validation of the proposed model in Section~\ref{sec:IGD}.
-Section~\ref{sec:NumericalResults} provides the analysis of several \acp{VN} and presents methods for the structural reduction of \acp{VN} and estimation of \ac{VN} from observed molecular signals.
-Finally, Section~\ref{sec:Conclusion} summarizes the findings and concludes the paper.
+The remainder of this paper is structured as follows: Section~\ref{sec:SystemModel} introduces the system model, including a comprehensive description of \ac{VN} topologies, forming the basis for the derivation and validation of the proposed \ac{MIGHT} model in Section~\ref{sec:IGD}.
+Moreover, Section~\ref{sec:IGD} validates the proposed model by the analysis of several \ac{SISO}- and \ac{MIMO}-\acp{VN} and a comparison to results obtained from the numerical model in~\cite{Jakumeit2025} and finite-element simulations, respectively.
+Section~\ref{sec:NumericalResults} introduces three applications of the proposed model, i.e., the structural reduction of \ac{SISO}-\acp{VN}, vessel importance scoring in \ac{MIMO}-\acp{VN}, and estimation of representative \ac{SISO}-\acp{VN} from the received signal of an unknown \ac{VN}.
+Finally, Section~\ref{sec:Conclusion} concludes the paper and addresses several topics for future work.
+Extended proofs of the derivations in Section~\ref{sec:IGD} can be found in the appendix.